 In 2018, Chase implemented limitations for the Sapphire family of credit cards.
 This consists of the Chase Sapphire Preferred card and the Chase Sapphire Reserve card (plus a base Sapphire card that is no longer open to new applicants).

 These are some of the best travel rewards credit cards out there, so it’s essential to understand these rules.

 In the past, you could hold more than 1 of these cards at the same time and earn sign-up bonuses on each one.
 Now, you are limited to 1 bonus every 4 years!

 According to Chase’s terms and conditions, you are not eligible for a sign-up bonus on either of the Sapphire cards if you are a:

 “current cardmember of any Sapphire credit card, or a previous cardmember of any Sapphire credit card who received a new cardmember bonus within the last 48 months.”

 Chase Reconsideration Line

-The Chase Reconsideration Line is a phone number you can call in hopes of having an application denial overturned.
+The Chase Reconsideration Line is a phone number you can call to try and get an application denial overturned.
 You can also call the reconsideration line while your application is pending to help speed up the approval process.

-It’s best to call within 30 days of denial, or you may have to submit a brand new application.
+It’s best to call within 30 days of denial.
+Otherwise, you may have to submit a brand new application.